THOMASELOVE/mph-2018-10-30/README.md

 Talk for the CWRU MPH program's Community Health Research &amp; Practice seminar on 2018-10-30

 By Thomas E. Love, Chief Data Scientist, Better Health Partnership and Professor of Medicine, Population and Quantitative Health Sciences at CWRU.
-E: `thomas.love at case.edu`

 ## Links